-- (a) A utility, other than a rail carrier or motor carrier, filing tariffs shall provide notice in accordance with the requirements of § 40-3-104(1)(c)(I), C.R.S. or, when it files tariffs on less than statutory notice, as allowed by § 40-3-104(2), C.R.S. - (b) A utility may also file an application for an alternative form of notice pursuant to § 40-3-104(1)(c)(I)(D), C.R.S. - (c) A utility that files an application to make a refund shall, within three days of filing the application, publish notice of the application in a newspaper of general circulation.
-The notice shall include the following information: - (I) the name and address of the utility; - (II) a statement that the utility has filed an application with the Colorado Public Utilities Commission for approval of its proposed refund plan; - (III) a statement summarizing the amount of the refund, the date for making the refund, the date the refund is anticipated to be completed, and the manner in which the refund is proposed to be made;
+- (a) A utility, other than a rail carrier or motor carrier, filing tariffs shall provide notice in accordance with the requirements of § 40-3-104(1)(c)(I), C.R.S. or, when it files tariffs on less than statutory notice, as allowed by § 40-3-104(2), C.R.S. - (b) A utility may also file a request for an alternative form of notice pursuant to § 40-3-104(1)(c)(I)(D), C.R.S.
+Such request shall be in the form of a motion filed as a separate pleading within the proceeding in which the utility is proposing a change to its rates or schedules.
+No responses to such motions shall be allowed. - (c) A utility that files an application to make a refund shall, within three days of filing the application, publish notice of the application in a newspaper of general circulation.
+The notice shall include the following information: - (I) the name and address of the utility; - (II) a statement that the utility has filed an application with the Colorado Public Utilities Commission for approval of its proposed refund plan: - (III) a statement summarizing the amount of the refund, the date for making the refund, the date the refund is anticipated to be completed, and the manner in which the refund is proposed to be made;